ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 to the `final` property that may be marked on a sent Message, see {{msg-final}}.

 Some transport protocols and peers do not support signaling of the `final` property.
-Applications therefore should not rely on receiving a Message marked Final to know that the sending endpoint is done sending on a Connection.
+Applications therefore  SHOULD NOT rely on receiving a Message marked Final to know that the sending endpoint is done sending on a Connection.

 Any calls to `Receive` once the Final Message has been delivered will result in errors.